 Tailored to the needs of North American computer science and software engineering undergraduates in their sophomore through senior years, AIT offers semester-long programs to bridge the gap between the world of academia and business.
-Classes are taught in English by eminent Hungarian professors, most of whom have had teaching experience in North American universities.
+Classes are taught in English by eminent Hungarian professors, many of whom have had teaching experience in North American universities.
 Teachers closely monitor each individual student's progress.
 Considerable time is devoted to problem solving and encouraging student creativity.
 Emphasis is on depth of understanding rather than on the quantity of material.
 The academic program is based on a philosophy of small and intimate classes, close collaboration of students and faculty, and hands-on work through group projects.

 The program is made up by four course groups, each containing several different course offerings: